flitpend/gfwlist2surge/README.md

         Optional argument for updating top domain list
 ```

-Automatically combine GFWList with your custom.conf (if provided), and generate surge.conf with uniquified and sorted domain list in the following format:
+Automatically combine GFWList with your custom.conf (if provided), and generate surge.conf with uniquified and sorted list in the following format:

 ```
 .domain0.com